 Should a builder request to vary the plans or specifications, the builder must give the consumer written notice of the variation, state why the variation is necessary and state the time it will take to complete the works.
 The builder must also provide a cost of the variation and state the effect it will have on the contract price.

-Unless a building surveyor requires a variation, a builder cannot carry out any variation without the signed written To agree to something being done, to approve an action or arrangement.
-See also informed consent. of the consumer.
+Unless a building surveyor requires a variation, a builder cannot carry out any variation without the signed written consent of the consumer.

 The DBC Act and most building contracts limit the circumstances in which a builder can request additional money for variations.
 Consumers should familiarise themselves with the relevant contract provisions before agreeing to pay any additional money.
 Under the DBC Act (s 37), a builder is not entitled to recover any money in respect of a variation unless the builder can establish that the variation is both necessary and could not have been reasonably foreseen at the time the contract was entered into.

 If a consumer wishes to vary the works, they must provide a written notice to the builder requesting a variation.
-If the variation is of a very In Victoria, a child or young person under 18.
-See also infant. nature (i.e. it will not add more than two per cent to the contract sum), the builder may carry out the variation However, be careful, as in large projects two per cent may amount to significant additional expenditure.
+If the variation is of a very minor nature (i.e. it will not add more than two per cent to the contract sum), the builder may carry out the variation However, be careful, as in large projects two per cent may amount to significant additional expenditure.

 Delays and extensions of time

 Major domestic building contracts must specify a date when the work will be finished, or the number of days that will be required to finish the work.
 Most contracts allow builders to claim an extension to the finish date when their work is delayed.
-A lazy or disorganised builder who has fallen behind Extra information accompanying an Act of parliament or a contract, such as tables, lists or forms. may deliver a number of requests to extend the finish date towards the end of the project.
+A lazy or disorganised builder who has fallen behind schedule may deliver a number of requests to extend the finish date towards the end of the project.